 Once out at sea, the pups are not strong enough to swim on their own and can easily get separated from their mothers.
 The lucky pups that survive a rough storm may wash up on nearby beaches in need of a helping hand.

 Young elephant seal Megan was not completely weaned when she became separated from her mother, and as a result, could not feed on her own and survive in the wild.
 At the Center, she was fed fish mash, a fish milkshake of sorts consisting of salmon oil, herring, and cream.
 Eventually, Megan learned how to seek and eat whole fish as part of The Center's fish school, in which volunteers teach young elephant seals how to eat fish.
 Once Megan was healthy, she was released back to the wild.

-Upgrade Available: Upgrade to a gift package with an 8in. elephant seal plush toy and children's book Shelby the Brave Little Pup, the fictional story of an elephant seal pup growing up on a San Simeon beach.
+Upgrade Available: For an additional $30, upgrade to a gift package with an 8in. elephant seal plush toy and children's book Shelby the Brave Little Pup, the fictional story of an elephant seal pup growing up on a San Simeon beach.
 Package parts will appear in your cart as an additional item when you upgrade.